Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

-Second, our results add to a classic literature on nonparametric identification with instrumental variables, including \cite{brownmatzkin}, \cite{npv03}, \cite{newey2003instrumental}, \cite{altonjimatzkin}, \cite{cik07}, \cite{imbensnewey}, \citet{torgovitsky2015identification}, and \citet{d2015identification}.
-Beyond demand, our results can be restated to apply to triangular models in which unobserved heterogeneity enters the second stage through an index with a potentially endogenous covariate.\footnote{Specifically, our results apply to the model characterized by $Y = g(W_1, \delta(W_2, \xi))$ and $W_1 = h(Z, W_2, \omega)$ with $Z \indep (\xi, \omega) \mid W_2 $ and $(Y, W_1, \delta, W_2) \in \R^J$. } Our faithfulness condition appears new and may prove useful for identifying other nonparametric models with this structure.\footnote{Our faithfulness condition derives its name from and relates conceptually to a condition in the causal discovery literature \citep{spirtes2000causation}, which considers whether a joint distribution of variables is ``faithful'' to an underlying causal graph; \Cref{sub:faithfulness_in_causal_graphs} details this connection. \Cref{sub:triangular_model} shows that some nonparametric identification results in \cite{imbensnewey}, \cite{torgovitsky2015identification}, and \cite{d2015identification} can be interpreted as verifying an analogue of faithfulness.}
+Second, we contribute to a large literature studying nonparametric identification with instrumental variables, including \cite{brownmatzkin}, \cite{npv03}, \cite{newey2003instrumental}, \cite{altonjimatzkin}, \cite{cik07}, \citet{chiappori2015nonparametric}, \cite{imbensnewey}, \citet{torgovitsky2015identification}, \citet{d2015identification}, and \citet{blundell2017individual}.
+The model we study imposes an index restriction in the spirit of \cite{berryhaile}, albeit a substantially weaker one.
+Thus, it is still restrictive relative to the fully-general potential outcomes model that \cite{agrist2000interpretation} consider for linear instrumental variables (IV) estimation.
+The index restriction is important for identifying market-specific counterfactuals, which are generally not given by the local average demand elasticities that linear IV identifies \citep{berry2021foundations,chen2025reinterpreting}.
+Beyond demand, our results can be restated to apply to triangular models in which unobserved heterogeneity enters the second stage through an index with a potentially endogenous covariate.\footnote{Specifically, our results apply to the model characterized by $Y = g(W_1, \delta(W_2, \xi))$ and $W_1 = h(Z, W_2, \omega)$ with $Z \indep (\xi, \omega) \mid W_2 $ and $(Y, W_1, \delta, W_2) \in \R^J$. } Our faithfulness condition appears new and may prove useful for identifying other nonparametric models with this structure.\footnote{Our faithfulness condition derives its name from and relates conceptually to a condition in the causal discovery literature \citep{spirtes2000causation}, which considers whether a joint distribution of variables is ``faithful'' to an underlying causal graph; \Cref{sub:faithfulness_in_causal_graphs} details this connection. \Cref{sub:triangular_model} shows that some nonparametric identification results in \cite{imbensnewey}, \cite{torgovitsky2015identification}, and \cite{d2015identification} can be interpreted as verifying an analog of faithfulness.}

-The rest of this paper is organized as follows. \Cref{sec:theory} develops the main identification results. \Cref{sec:sufficient_conditions} presents sufficient conditions for the new faithfulness condition. \Cref{sec:conclusion} concludes.
-For clarity, we suppress various technical details in the main text (e.g., regularity conditions on measurability, existence of moments, and support) relegating detailed statements and proofs to \Cref{sec:proofs}.
+The rest of this paper is organized as follows. \Cref{sec:theory} develops the main identification results. \Cref{sec:sufficient_conditions} relates faithfulness to completeness via a series of sufficient and necessary conditions. \Cref{sec:practical} discusses key practical insights for parametric estimation. \Cref{sec:conclusion} concludes.
+For expositional ease we omit various technical details in the main text (e.g., regularity conditions on measurability, existence of moments, and support); \Cref{sec:proofs} gives precise theoretical statements and proofs.